-You know how important your job descriptions are for attracting top talent.
+Do you know how important your job descriptions are for attracting top talent?

 If you get your job descriptions right, your pipeline will flow with qualified candidates pining for an interview.
 Get them wrong, and… crickets.